Strategy and focus

 In most companies product, marketing and sales live on different floors.
 I never worked like that.
 At the center of all three sits a conversation with the customer.
 That's why I build them together, and why I push teams to build bridges between each other.
 In my first company I shipped the product, ran sales, and wrote the copy myself.
 Never unlearned it.

 My first business was Anivers, a web studio I started in 2009.
 Clients were Sberbank, Rosneft, Imperial Tobacco.
-I left enterprise once it was clear it doesn't scale and burns the team.
+I left the agency world for SaaS once it was clear that custom dev, design, and marketing don't scale and burn the team.
 Carrot Quest came next.
 Now Dashly.

 AI-first in the product, AI-first in the process.
-I write code, landing pages, decks with Claude.
 The artifacts that fall out of that stream live here.

 Right now I'm Founder & CEO Dashly, Founder & Advisor Carrot Quest.